-I am excited to welcome you to the Texas A&M Collegiate Panhellenic Council (CPC) Recruitment Guide.
+Howdy!
+I am so happy you are here and I am beyond excited to welcome you to the Texas A&M Collegiate Panhellenic Council (CPC) Recruitment Guide.
 The Collegiate Panhellenic Council is the executive board that governs the 14 National Panhellenic Council (NPC) sororities at Texas A&M University.
 The Collegiate Panhellenic Council is made up of members of various chapters whose goal is serving the Panhellenic community at large.
-Here at Texas A&M we say "Aggie first, Greek second".
+Here at Texas A&M we say "Aggies first, Greeks second".
 We, as a community, promote the spirit of Texas A&M above the membership in our chapters.